soundslikefrank/miditron/wiki/wiki.md

     -> Note length

 * CV in
+  - Default CV1 is BPM speed (indicator with colors of LEDs) - One button can be run / stop button
   - Potential modulation destinations:
     -> Arp speed (when there is no midi clock source) -> Arp settings